flux-iac/tofu-controller/docs/branch_planner/branch-planner-overview.md

 # Branch Planner Overview

 The GitOps methodology streamlines infrastructure provisioning and management, using Git as the source of truth.
 The Branch Planner, a component of TF-Controller, aims to take this a step further by allowing developers and operations teams to plan Terraform configurations on a branch that's separate from the `main` branch.
-This makes it easier to review and understand the potential impact of your changes before you `terraform apply`.
+This makes it easier to review and understand the potential impact of your changes before you run `terraform apply`.

 The Branch Planner's most important feature is its seamless integration with the PR (Pull Request) user interface.
 When changes are proposed on a new branch, Branch Planner runs a plan in the cluster and displays the results directly as comments under your PR.
 Once you're satisfied with the results, merge your branch into the `main` branch to trigger the TF-Controller.